basti1499/Daily-Dilbert/README.md

 Used technologies
 -----------------------

-The script is written in Python 3 and can be executed on a Linux machine using Cron.
+The script is written in Python 3 and can be executed automatically on a Linux machine using Cron.
 It makes use of the following libraries:

  * **requests** to handle HTTP requests and access the dilbert website.
  * **BeautifulSoup** to handle the HTML code received from the HTTP request.